 On nights and weekends, I lead the NYC chapter of Women in Product, a fast-growing community of over 1,300 women PMs in NYC and 13,000 globally.
 I’ve spoken on building machine learning products and user-centered data products at conferences across Europe and New York.

 Previously, I was the product lead for Squarespace's user-facing analytics products across web, mobile and platform.
 While there, I led a team to make the 2.0 version of the Squarespace Analytics iOS and Android apps, which increased ratings from a vanilla 3.2 star rating to 4.9 star average with over 5k ratings.
 I joined as the third PM and helped revamp our PM interview process to grow the product team to over 20 PMs in two years, all while our engineering team doubled.
 I also helped start the Asians Employee Resource Group, including organizing a theater buyout for the groundbreaking movie Crazy Rich Asians.

-Prior to Squarespace, I was a product manager at Automatic Labs, where I helped start the product org and built products using data science and machine learning to create actionable insights and personalized recommendations for drivers around fuel efficiency and car maintenance.
-Before transitioning into product, I was an early business hire at Automatic, and wore many hats across strategic finance, business development, and product marketing, playing a big role in securing our Series B round of funding.
+Before Squarespace, I was a product manager at Automatic Labs, where I built products leveraging data science and machine learning to create actionable insights and personalized recommendations for drivers around fuel efficiency and car maintenance.
+Before transitioning into product, I was an early business hire at Automatic, then a 15-person startup, wearing many hats across strategic finance, business development, and product marketing.
+I also played a big role in securing our Series B round of funding.
 Automatic was acquired by Sirius XM in April 2017.
-Before Automatic, I was an investment banker at Jefferies working on technology M&A and debt financing.
+Before Automatic, I was an investment banker at Jefferies working on technology M&A transactions and debt financing.
 It's been really interesting having sat on both sides of the deal table.